baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 be a node and each road an edge.
 The primary agent has a goal, in our case to go from point A to the destination.
 In this gridworld there are states.
-The states in our case are made up of the following elements [traffic signal, position of other agents relative to our agent].
+The states in our case are made up of the following elements [traffic signal, position of other agents relative to our agent, and position of our agent relative to the next waypoint].
 Where traffic signal has the states [red, green] and a car can be to our left, right, or in front us.
-Our actions can be to stay put, turn left, turn right, or go forward.
+Our actions can be to stay put,turn left, turn right, or go forward.
 From the gridworld perspective our agent can choose to stay put or to advance in one of the four cardinal directions.

 Each state, action combination (s,a) is associated with a value, which acts as a reward or penalty.
 So if our car is like pac man, just running around gobling up